lightfeed/extractor/README.md

 ### Extraction Context

-You can use the `extractionContext` option to provide additional context data that assists with the extraction process.
-This is particularly useful for:
+You can use the `extractionContext` option to provide contextual information that enhances the extraction process.
+This context works alongside the content to enable more accurate and comprehensive data extraction.
+Common use cases include:

 - Enriching partial data objects with missing information from the content
-- Providing metadata like website URLs, user locations, timestamps that help with context-aware extraction
+- Providing metadata like website URLs, user locations, timestamps for context-aware extraction
-- Including domain-specific knowledge or constraints that improve extraction accuracy
+- Including domain-specific knowledge or constraints
 - Merging data from multiple sources

-The LLM will use this contextual information to improve extraction accuracy and completeness:
+The LLM will consider both the content and the extraction context when performing extraction:

 ```typescript
 // Example: Using extraction context with website metadata and geolocation